Types of Autism Therapy: A Complete Guide for Parents

 Who Provides ABA?

-ABA is designed and supervised by Board Certified Behavior Analysts (BCBAs) and often delivered by trained Registered Behavior Technicians (RBTs) under BCBA supervision.
+Board Certified Behavior Analysts (BCBAs) design and oversee ABA programs.
+Trained Registered Behavior Technicians (RBTs) often deliver the therapy.
+RBTs work under BCBA supervision.

 Speech-Language Therapy